Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    | stake affects the lottery power               |                                         |                               |
    +-----------------------------------------------+-----------------------------------------+-------------------------------+

-When the baker is registered, it will automatically re-stake the earnings, but as mentioned above, this can be changed by providing the ``--no-restake`` flag to the ``baker add`` command as shown here:
+When the baker is registered, it will automatically restake the earnings, but you can change this by providing the ``--no-restake`` flag to the ``baker add`` command as shown in the following:

 .. code-block:: console